edakturk14/smart-contracts-overview-foundry/README.md

-#  Smart Contracts Development w/Foundry & Overview of Token Standards (ERC-20, ERC-721, and ERC-1155)
+#  Smart Contract Development with Foundry and Token Standards

 Foundry is a toolkit for Ethereum application development written in Rust.
 It's a framework for testing, debugging and deploying Solidity smart contracts.

+This repo is for following blog post: <here>

 ---